NAznaveh/Nimuzic/README.md

 ## Security

-Never commit API keys, keystores, signing passwords, or other secrets to the repository.
+Never commit API keys, keystores, signing credentials, passwords, or other sensitive information to the repository.

-The project includes `.env.example` for local configuration, while `.env` is intentionally ignored by Git.
+The project includes `.env.example` for local configuration.
+Real `.env` files and other sensitive files should remain local and are intentionally excluded from Git.

 ## Contributing

-This project is currently maintained as an active personal development project.
-Issues, technical feedback, and thoughtful pull requests are welcome.
+NiMusic is currently maintained as an active personal development project.

-For changes to playback or Smart Shuffle, prefer small, focused commits and preserve the existing playback-session and stale-callback protections.
+Technical feedback and issue reports are welcome.
+Contributions or code reuse require prior approval from the repository owner.

 ## License